“-LY” Words and Arn

 “-ly” words.
 Adverbs.
 Descriptive tags.
 I avoid them like the plague.
 I stress over not using them.
 Yet, as the re-blog from the other day shows (blatantly), I am a sucker for them when they paint the proper picture.

 I have been editing.
 For me that involves checking context, this follows that, clear dialogue attributions.
 And whacking things I wrote two (or three) times (often back to back in different ways) getting to what comes next.
-(Are you listening, George F?)
-But – most of my editing involves adding more than subtracting.
+However, most of my editing involves adding more than subtracting.
 To me?
 People tell stories, so I have dialogue.
 And I set the scene (admittedly on a word budget).
 “What else?” is a pervasive question when I’m doing that sort of editing.
 Because I’m unsure.
 Too little is too much for me most of the time.

 This morning I read the first chapter of an older Robert Parker’s Spencer.
 From his office window Spencer watched a client get in her chauffeur driven Bentley through a gray, misty day.
 It “gleamed wetly” as it pulled away.
-There has to be a better way to describe that than turning wet into an ly word.
+There has to be a better way to describe that than turning wet into an -ly word.
 Gleamed wetly.
 Really?
 That, and “said” forty times on a page where attribution was clear.
 And I idolized this guy.
+I was pissed until I found out it was the dude carrying on the franchise.
 I have also noticed that there are a lot of expression tags.
 She said, disconsolately.
 She said, spritely.
-Once it starts up that stuff is like a rash you can’t rid of.
+Once it starts up that stuff is like a rash you can’t get rid of.
+Like some people’s blog posting notices.
 But it is like sheetrock mud.
 It fills in the cracks.
 And nobody has to work for your story as it stops requiring any imaginative support on the reader’s part.
-To me it also puts you slightly out of the scene because instead of being in the middle of it, you are being directed.
+To me it also puts you (as a reader) slightly out of the scene because instead of being in the middle of it, you are being directed.
 Subliminal, but still…

 Amanda Morisé’s office, Wednesday afternoon, November 1st, 1978

 “Yeah.
 She’s done, Amanda.
 It’s over.
 All of this is over, I can feel it.
-The last one was the last one, if you’re picking that up.”
+Her last one was the last one, if you’re picking that up.”

 “You are speaking in riddles and I’m busy.
 Be clear, dear.
 Or be gone.”

 Nowhere in there do I see the need for “she said, slightly annoyed.”
 Because she isn’t slightly annoyed, she’s curious.
 “She said, curiously.”
 Isn’t that redundant?
 Said, a ? and curiously?
 Which is one of my pet peeves in the “said” culture.
-It was a f*cking question, not a statement.
+It was a fucking question, not a statement.
 I see it all the time “Are you okay?” she said.
 She asked, dammit.
 Okay?
+No need for “asked” either, because, Captain Redundancy says, the effing question mark means “asked.”

 Yes, there are times and scenes and moods that you want to set with words, that we need to set with words.
 The thing about editing is that it makes me wonder if there aren’t hundreds of thousands of my words that are total rubbish because I’m allergic to tags.
-But not altogether if they help –
+But not altogether if they help get it going in a hurry –

 “She’s here someplace.
 So tall,” he held out his hand at about five-four.
 “Long, blondish brown hair?”
-He wanted to describe her figure, just to piss snotty off, checked it.
+He wanted to describe her unmissable figure, just to piss snotty off, checked it.
 “Can I go look?”
 He didn’t wait for an answer.
-After a summer of snotty lipstick girls he’d figured out that they all thought they ran the place when they were really no more than attractive speed bumps between the door and a table.
+After a summer of gigging in bars and restaurants full of snotty lipstick girls he’d figured out that they all thought they owned the places when they were really no more than attractive speed bumps between the door and a table.

 There.
 Attitude for everyone involved, no work for anyone.